Liu-group/AutoSolvate/docs/tutorial_for_metalcomplexes.rst

     AutoSolvate is starting in command line mode!
     Running the module to generate solvent box and force field parameters for organometallic compounds.

-When the following messages printed on your screen, it indicates that all the files required for MCPB.py are generated
+When the following messages are printed on your screen, it indicates that all the files required for MCPB.py are generated:

 .. code-block:: text

     ******************** start to generate inputs for MCPB.py -s 1 ********************
     antechamber was processed to generate mol2 file, now checking LG0_antechamber_generate_mol2.log antechamber was processed to generate mol2 file, now checking LG1_antechamber_generate_mol2.log antechamber was processed to generate mol2 file, now checking LG2_antechamber_generate_mol2.log Febpy3_final.pdb is generated
-    add_bonded_pairs 1-2 1-13 1-22 1-33 1-42 1-53
+    add_bonded pairs 1-2 1-13 1-22 1-33 1-42 1-53
     FE.mol2 is generated
     LG0.mol2 is generated
     LG1.mol2 is generated